1. Warren Hastings was the first ___________.

 Explanation: The Court of Directors still supervised the Governor-General.

-9. Under the Regulating Act (1773), the Governor-General was assisted by:
+9. Under the Regulating Act (1773), the Governor-General was assisted by___________.

 A) Three council members